Friday, July 25, 2014

 Mid-afternoon snack break

-Later in the evening the food carts congregate in convenient locations offering hamburgers, hotdogs, tacos or desserts.
-Businesses supplying take out meals, or home delivery, proliferate around the island.
+Later in the evening, the food carts congregate in convenient locations offering hamburgers, hot dogs, tacos or desserts.
+Businesses supplying take-out meals or home delivery proliferate around the island.
 Few homes have large refrigerators to stockpile fruits, vegetables and meat.
-Most meals are prepared on small gas stoves, similar to a Coleman, or a two burner hot plate.
+Most meals are prepared on small gas stoves, similar to a Coleman or a two-burner hot plate.
 It boggles the mind to think of how many people make a living supplying food to other islanders.

-In many ways the food culture in Mexico resembles the European habits.
-Eating out at any one of the many economical street-side restaurants is common.
-For those who cook at home daily shopping turns a potentially onerous chore into a social event.
+For those who cook at home, daily shopping turns a potentially onerous chore into a social event.
 Locals gossip with other shoppers as they gather up items for the day's meals.
 It's not about rushing around and piling items in a cart.
-It's about stopping and kissing a friend on the cheek, then asking how their family is, how they are, and responding with your own updates, before moving on to find one more article on your shopping list.
-Perhaps this is what people mean when they say: slow food, made with love.

 Evening treats!